freeCodeCamp/guide/src/pages/certifications/coding-interview-prep/project-euler/problem-188-the-hyperexponentiation-of-a-number/index.md

 ---
-title: Problem 188: The hyperexponentiation of a number
+title: The hyperexponentiation of a number
 ---
 ## Problem 188: The hyperexponentiation of a number